The Put-in-Bay Police Department Gearing Up For Another Busy Season.

-We started the hiring process for approximately 25 new Put-in-Bay officers including 11 academy graduates and 14 law enforcement veterans.
+We started hiring approximately 25 new Put-in-Bay officers, including 11 academy graduates and 14 law enforcement veterans.
 The philosophy of the department differs a bit from previous administrations.
-This year, Put-in-Bay Police officers will be in teams of two consisting of one veteran officer and one new “Rookie” officer.
-This concept seems to fit our needs well, as for every incident that occurs on the island, a veteran officer with at least three years of experience will be on scene to help make critical decisions.
+This year, Put-in-Bay Police officers will be in teams of two: one veteran officer and one new “Rookie” officer.
+This concept seems to fit our needs well, as for every incident that occurs on the island, a veteran officer with at least three years of experience will be on the scene to help make critical decisions.

-We have also increased leadership by adding five seasonal corporals who will serve as Put-in-Bay Police supervisors to assist with training and decision making in the field.
+We have also increased leadership by adding five seasonal corporals who will serve as Put-in-Bay Police supervisors to assist with training and decision-making in the field.
 We have re-instituted the bike unit.
 This will consist of two officers on the bikes Friday and Saturday afternoons.
 The bike unit will be available for calls in the downtown area.
-Bike patrol is crucial as it allows officers quick access to scenes where patrol cars may not be able to easily access.
-Also, when police cruisers are on another call, the bike unit will be able to offer immediate assistance until a cruiser is available.
+Bike patrol is crucial as it allows officers quick access to scenes that patrol cars may not be able to access easily.
+Also, when police cruisers are on another call, the bike unit can offer immediate assistance until a cruiser is available.

-We have asked for assistance from outside agencies such as Ottawa County Sheriff’s office for several of our busy weekends including Christmas in July, Memorial Day, Labor Day and the 4th of July.
+We have asked for assistance from outside agencies, such as the Ottawa County Sheriff’s office, for several of our busy weekends, including Christmas in July, Memorial Day, Labor Day Weekend, and the 4th of July.
 With the increased abuse of heroin throughout Ohio, we have trained and supplied our officers with Narcan.
 This is administered nasally and reverses the effects of the deadly drug.

-We are having “Coffee with a cop” on Thursday, June 8th at the Reel Bar.
-This will be a great way to show support, meet some of the officers and voice concerns and ideas.
+We are having “Coffee with a Cop” on Thursday, June 8th, at the Reel Bar.
+This will be a great way to show support, meet some officers, and voice concerns and ideas.
 Coffee is on the house.
 Thanks, Andy!
 We hope you can make it.
 On behalf of Chief Riddle, we look forward to serving you.
-As always please contact us with concerns or questions by calling the Put-in-Bay Police department or email me directly at email@example.com
+As always, please contact us with concerns or questions by calling the Put-in-Bay Police Department or emailing me directly at email@example.com